Skip to main content

 Mekong-Australia Partnership

-The Mekong subregion (Cambodia, Laos, Myanmar, Thailand, Vietnam) is important to Australia.
-Australia is working with the Mekong subregion to tackle shared development challenges and ensure a peaceful, stable and prosperous region.
+The Mekong subregion (Cambodia, Laos, Myanmar, Thailand, Vietnam) matters to Australia.
+Australia is working with Mekong partners to tackle shared development challenges and promote a peaceful, stable and prosperous region.

-Australia is a transparent, committed and reliable partner – we will face current and future challenges together with our neighbours and partners.
-Australia and the Mekong subregion have a strong history of cooperation and deep connections through government and people.
+Australia is a trusted and reliable partner – we will face current and future challenges together with our neighbours and partners.
+Australia and the Mekong subregion have a strong history of cooperation and deep connections through our people.

 The $232 million first phase of the Mekong-Australia Partnership (MAP) was launched in November 2020 to bolster the subregion's resilience and support inclusive, sustainable growth.